Towards Implementing Responsible AI: Limitations

-This study was conducted within one organisation, which may introduce a threat to external validity.
-While we recognise that having more organisations would be desirable, we believe our study can be relevant to many AI system development teams.
-All the interviewees are from a large national science agency with teams working on multiple areas, projects and products, serving various internal and external customers.
-However, we acknowledge that the opinions provided by our interviewees may not be representative of the whole community.
-To reduce this threat, we ensured that our interviewees had various roles and degrees of expertise, and worked on a wide variety of projects and research areas.
-We believe that their opinions and comments uncovered many insights into the challenges developers are facing in dealing with AI ethics issues during development and deployment.
+This investigation was conducted within one organisation, which may pose a threat to external validity; the opinions provided by the interviewees may not be representative of the larger AI development community.
+To reduce this threat, we ensured that the interviewees had various roles and degrees of expertise, and worked on a variety of research areas and projects (for both internal and external customers).